-FORMAT iqr_add_message_q (hub, queue_name, max_messages, stale_time, type, max_mesg_size)
+iqr_add_message_q (hub, queue_name, max_messages, stale_time, type, max_mesg_size)

-RETURNS VMS usage: Condition code

-Type: Mechanism: Longword By value

-Result of queue c creation including possible VMS and RMS status codes.
+Result of queue creation including possible VMS and RMS status codes.

-ARGUMENTS had

-hub Record structure hbkdef

-Type: Access: Read only

-Mechanism: By reference
+Hub is a buffer that was returned by the iqr_attach_h service.
+This is defined by the structure HBKDEF in the file HBKDEF.H max_messages

-queue_name Type: Access: Mechanism: Character descriptor Read only By reference
+Type: Character descriptor

-This is the name characters. of the queue to be created in descriptor format - maximum of 16
+This is the name of the queue to be created in descriptor format - maximum of 16 characters.

-max_message

-Type: Access: Longword Read only

-Mechanism: By value

 This will indicate the maximum number of queued messages that will be allowed on the queue at any one time.
 This does not include messages currently read but not yet acknowledged.

-stale\time
+IQR System Service Library iqr_add_message_q

+stale_time

 This value will reference the number of minutes that messages on the queue will remain as valid messages.
 After that time, messages will become stale and deleted from the queue.
-Requires the value MQD\M\TIMED to be set for type.
+Requires the value MQD M TIMED to be set for type.